shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 Besides compatibility to ImageNet scale models, the scope of possible benchmarks and datasets is intentionally broad:

 - Submissions that **provide their own evaluation criterion** and discuss its value in applications are particularly encouraged.
 Submissions should explain why the submitted dataset and metric are well-suited to inform about the specified property.
-Opening the benchmark to this form of submissions aims at reaching communities interested in problems besides standard, “accuracy-focused” settings.

-- It is also encouraged to submit **datasets** that can be evaluated with one or more of the following **standard criteria**: This form of submission imposes a low bar on developing new code contributions and makes it possible to contribute in the form of well-recorded datasets.
+- It is also encouraged to submit **datasets** that can be evaluated with one or more of the following **standard criteria**:

+  - Robustness to domain shifts (classification accuracy)
+  - Out-of-distribution detection (AUROC, FPR, AUPR)

-- Third, in both cases, it is possible to re-submit existing and potentially published benchmarks, datasets, and evaluation settings, known only in a particular community and make these datasets available to a broader audience as part of a curated benchmark package.
-Examples include small datasets that test an interesting distribution shift, such as shifts occurring due to applications in the real world.
+- In both cases, it is possible to re-submit existing and potentially published benchmarks, datasets, and evaluation settings, known only in a particular community, in order to make these datasets available to a broader audience as part of a curated benchmark package.
+Examples include small datasets that test an interesting distribution shift, such as shifts occurring due to applications in the real world, and insightful benchmarks that you might have included in a publication highlighting the advantages or problems of certain models.

-- Any other form of dataset and task that is solvable by a pre-trained ImageNet model.
+- Any other form of dataset and task that can be evaluated on a pre-trained (standard or non-standard training) ImageNet model.
 There are *no constraints* on the possible metrics, as long as they are based on the features, class scores, class uncertainties and in distribution scores of such a model.

-Within these three submission types, the design of the benchmark will focus in particular on datasets falling into one or more of categories
+Within these submission types, the design of the benchmark will focus in particular on datasets falling into one or more of the categories
 below:

-1. **Robustness to domain shifts (classification accuracy):** A labeled dataset where the labels are (a subset of) the 1000 labels of ImageNet-2012.
+1. **Robustness to domain shifts:** A labeled dataset where the labels are (a subset of) the 1000 labels of ImageNet-2012.
 Optionally, model calibration, uncertainty, or open set adaptation can be tested.
 We especially encourage submissions